Lurker00/DX200-USB-Audio-Release/README.md

 * ***Disable media scanner*** stops the media scanner, which scans all your files time to time.
 Turning this option off forces media re-scan, which is useful when you have added or deleted some files, and want to access them via MTP.
 * ***Battery saver*** - turns on Android Battery Saver mode system wide.
 It does not actually save much battery, because the main consumers are DAC and amp.
 But it does reduce background activity of Android and Google stuff, and other apps.
 * ***Hide MangoPlayer*** just hides MangoPlayer away from the desktop, like it is not installed.
 Recommended if you don't actually use it.
-* ***Disable system logs*** - turn this option off only if you need to collect system logs for investigation.
-Disabled by default, because it eliminates a lot of background work.
+* ***Disable system logs*** - turn this option off only if you need to collect system logs for investigation, or if disabling them creates problems, like for user interface of SuperSU.
+Disabled by default for 32-bit apps, because it eliminates a lot of background work.
 * ***DSD/384kHz support for Neutron*** - turn it off only if this support creates conflicts with other applications (very unlikely).

 ### Actions